 The radial velocity $v{sr}^{(-)}$ determines whether the electron is energetically able to leave the target and is thus of particular importance in our calculation of photoelectron spectra.
-Taking into account that electrons are released with a nonuniform distribution of initial velocities \vec{v}0 , that follows an assumed dipole distribution around the polarization direction of the XUV pulse, explains that the radial velocity component $v{sr}^{(-)}$ tends to decrease for initial positions near the surface with increasing degree of latitude θ{r_0} .
-This favors electron emission at the poles $(\theta{r_0} = 0^\circ \text{ or } 180^\circ)$ and suppresses emission at the equator $(\theta{r_0} = 90^\circ)$.
-This effect is illustrated by the blue velocity vectors that are labeled with "1" in Fig. 4 and will be referred to as "surface effect".
-Surface effects are thus expected to strongly suppress emission near the equator.
+Taking into account that electrons are released with a nonuniform distribution of initial velocities \vec{v}0 , which follows an assumed dipole distribution around the polarization direction of the XUV pulse, explains that the radial velocity component $v{sr}^{(-)}$ tends to decrease for initial positions near the surface with increasing degree of latitude θ{r_0} .
+This favors electron emission at the poles ($\theta{r_0} = 0^\circ$ or 180°) and suppresses emission at the equator ($\theta{r_0} = 90^\circ$).
+This effect is illustrated by the blue velocity vectors that are labeled with "1" in Fig. 4 and is referred to as "surface effect."
+The surface effect is thus expected to strongly suppress emission near the equator.

-Emission from the equator is also subdued due to electron transport effects as illustrated by the brown velocity vectors labeled "2" in Fig. 4.
-Moving the release point \vec{r}0 on the surface from the pole to the equator, the propensity for long pathlengths inside the particle increases, reducing the probability for electron emission and propagation toward the detector.
+Emission from the equator is also subdued due to electrontransport effects as illustrated by the brown velocity vectors labeled "2" in Fig. 4.
+Moving the release point \vec{r}0 on the surface from the pole to the equator, the propensity for long path lengths inside the particle increases, reducing the probability for electron emission and propagation toward the detector.
 In addition to surface effects, transport effects noticeably influence photoelectron spectra.
 This is confirmed by our numerical applications and further discussed in Sec.
 III below.